 Students who have been officially admitted to the university's online degree programs may enter at the beginning of any regular term.
 Students should pre-register during the specified registration period, but only a student's official advisor may perform that function.
 Late registration is discouraged and is normally not allowed after the second day of classes.
 Students registering after the first day of classes will pay a \$20 fee for each day late, up to a total of \$40.
-Students must complete initial registration for a regular term by 5:00 PM on the second day of classes and may add a class until 5:00 PM on the third day of classes.
+Students must complete initial registration for a regular term by 5:00 PM on the second day of classes.
 Registration is not complete until the student has arranged payment of charges with Student Financial Services.